 - On the next screen, License Terms, you will have to accept the terms and then you’ll need to click on Next.

 - On the Summary tab of the installer, you can review your choices made previously and then click Next.
 Close the wizard on the Completion tab of the installer as such.

-- The whole process takes up to a minute but the actual installation begins on the background.
-During the actual installation process, State column value changes to Installing as well.
+- The whole process takes up to a minute but the actual installation begins in the background.
+During the actual installation process, the State column value changes to Installing as well.

 - On successful completion, you will see a message “There is no pending update package to be processed” in the log files mentioned.
 The last step in the installation process is Installation Succeeded from Installing.

 - Refresh the Updates and Servicing node on the Administration console and check the State column value to get updated as Installed.

 - Based on the cumulative updates, consoles are automatically updated.
 At the time of opening the console, if you’re not running the latest version then you would see an error message like the below.